dsa-ou/virtual-env/README.md

 Note that before `echo` and after the zero are backticks, not quote marks.
 If you want to put the environment in a folder other than `~/venvs`, see below.

-1. Close the current terminal and open a new one.
+8. Close the current terminal and open a new one.
-2. Activate the environment by typing `<name>`
+9. Activate the environment by typing `<name>`
-3. Use Python 3.10 and the installed packages
+10. Use Python 3.10 and the installed packages
-4. Deactivate the environment by typing `deactivate`
+11. Deactivate the environment by typing `deactivate`

 Steps 7 and 8 are done once per environment.
 Steps 9-11 are done every time you want to use an environment.
 The following provides more details on step 7.

-The `virtual-env-main` folder has a `create-env` shell script that first creates an environment of a given name in a given folder and then installs all necessary packages in that environment.
+The `virtual-env-main` folder has a `createnv` shell script that first creates an environment of a given name in a given folder and then installs all necessary packages in that environment.
 The script also creates command that allows you to activate the environment